Nose Filler In Southampton

-On your way out, we will give you aftercare instructions, and if needed, some ice.
+On your way out, we will give you aftercare instructions, and that’s it.

 Does It Hurt To Get A Nose Filler?

-Before the injection, we will apply a numbing cream to your nose.
+Therefore, we will apply a numbing cream before making the injection(s).
 This will desensitize your nose and hence, you should not feel any pain.

 For most people, there will only be slight discomfort.
 In fact, the injection process is normally a lot less painful than anticipated.